reactive-python/reactpy/docs/source/about/contributor-guide.rst

     You'll ``git checkout -b your-first-branch`` to create a new space to start your work.

 :ref:`Prepare your Development Environment <Development Environment>`:
-    We explain in more detail below how to install all IDOM's dependencies.
+    We explain in more detail below how to install all ReactPy's dependencies.

 `Push your changes <https://docs.github.com/en/github/using-git/pushing-commits-to-a-remote-repository>`__:
-    Once you've made changes to IDOM, you'll ``git push`` them to your fork.
+    Once you've made changes to ReactPy, you'll ``git push`` them to your fork.

 :ref:`Create a changelog entry <Creating a changelog entry>`:
     Record your changes in the :ref:`changelog` so we can publicize them in the next release.